Your big journey along the Great Silk Road !

 Request

-WildTicket Asia » Kazakhstan tours and excursions » Nature of Kazakhstan » Aktobe region » Mugodzhary mountains and hills in Aktobe region, Kazakhstan.
+WildTicket Asia » Kazakhstan » Nature of Kazakhstan » Aktobe region » Mugodzhary mountains and hills in Aktobe region

-Travels in the Aktobe region to the Mugodzhary mountains.
+Traveling in the Aktobe Region to the Mugodzhary Mountains -

-The Mugodzhary Mountains are the southern continuation of Uralsk city.
+The Mugodzhary Mountains are the southern extension of the city of Uralsk.

-The Mugodzhary mountains are located in the Aktobe region.
-The length from north to south is 400 km.
-The width is about 200 km.
-The average height is 300 m, the highest point is Mount Bolshoi Boktybai (657 m).
+The Mugodzhary Mountains are located in the Aktobe Region.
+They stretch 400 km from north to south and are approximately 200 km wide.
+Their average elevation is 300 m, with their highest point being Mount Bolshoy Boktybay (657 m).

-The Mugodzhary Mountains begin in the north in the form of a thin curl and are further divided into two rows of adjacent rows.
+The Mugodzhary Mountains begin in the north as a thin curl and then divide into two adjacent ranges.
 Between them is a slightly concave depression (15-20 km wide).
-The ridges are interconnected in some places by a system of hills.
-The mountains are represented by Precambrian and Paleozoic quartzites, crystalline schists, gneisses, granites, etc.
+The ridges are connected in some places by a system of hills.
+The mountains are composed of Precambrian and Paleozoic quartzites, crystalline schists, gneisses, granites, and others.

-The Western Mugajar, or Main Ridge, joins together to form a chain of separate ridges stretching towards the meridian.
-The southern part of the mountains is high and heavily cut.
-The eastern Mugajar mountains are low, in the form of a series of flat hills.
-The northern part has a pronounced mountainous character, gradually descending to the south and turns into a low hill, slightly rising above the surrounding plain.
-The Mugajar Mountains do not exceed 250 m in height.
-The Mugajar Mountains form a watershed between the branches of the Irgiz River and the Or River.
+The Western Mughajar, or Main Range, joins together to form a chain of individual ridges extending meridian-wise.
+The southern part of the mountains is high and heavily indented.
+The eastern Mughajar Mountains are low, forming a series of flat hills.
+The northern part has a distinctly mountainous character, gradually descending southward and becoming a low hill, rising slightly above the surrounding plain.
+The Mughajar Mountains do not exceed 250 meters in height.
+The Mughajar Mountains form the watershed between the branches of the Irgiz River and the Or River.

-Deposits of copper, nickel, manganese, rare metals, phosphorites and coal have been explored in the Mugajar mountains.
+Deposits of copper, nickel, manganese, rare metals, phosphorites, and coal have been explored in the Mugadzhar Mountains.

-In the gravelly steppe of the northern part, gray alfalfa grows.
-To the south, the family of cereals passes into the wormwood desert (alfalfa, wormwood, etc.).
-Birch, aspen, willow, maple are occasionally found in ravines.
-The area is unsuitable for cultivation due to the hard rocks rising to the surface.
-The land suitable for agriculture is found only in the valleys.
-There is a lot of groundwater.
+Gray alfalfa grows in the stony steppe of the northern part.
+Further south, the grass family transitions into wormwood desert (alfalfa, wormwood, etc.).
+Birch, aspen, willow, and maple are occasionally found in ravines.
+The region is unsuitable for cultivation due to the hard rock that rises to the surface.
+Land suitable for agriculture is found only in the valleys.
+Groundwater is abundant.

-The dark brown soil forms in the dry steppes of small hills.
-The terrain is covered with vegetation typical of the steppe and desert zones.
-Part of the western slope of Mugajara is used for agriculture, while the eastern part is suitable only for grazing.
+Dark brown soil forms in the dry steppes of small hills.
+The area is covered with vegetation typical of the steppe and desert zones.
+Part of the western slope of Mount Mugadzhar is used for agriculture, while the eastern part is suitable only for grazing.

-The fauna is also represented by steppe, desert and semi-desert animals.
-Saigas, wild boars, rabbits, corsacs, wolves, foxes, squirrels and voles live in the steppes and mountain valleys.
-Swans, geese, ducks are found in rivers and lakes.
+Fauna is also represented by steppe, desert, and semi-desert animals.
+The steppes and mountain valleys are home to saigas, wild boars, rabbits, corsac foxes, wolves, foxes, squirrels, and voles.
+Swans, geese, and ducks inhabit the rivers and lakes.

 Photogallery: